-There are some important things you need to know about Korean etiquette, and we’re going to tell you all about them!
+There are some essential things you need to know about Korean etiquette, and we’re going to tell you all about them!

-Let’s take a look at the top 10 mistakes people make when it comes to Korean etiquette.
-Below, we’ll give advice for what you should do so you can avoid these blunders.
+Let’s look at the top 11 mistakes people make when it comes to etiquette in South Korea.
+Below them, we’ll advise on what you should do so you can avoid these blunders.

-In Korea, drinking is often a part of the culture and you should never pour your own alcohol.
-You’ll be pouring someone else’s alcohol, and they’ll return the favor to you.
-It’s also important not to use just one hand when you pour for someone else
+In South Korea, drinking is often a part of the culture, and you should never pour your own drink.
+You’ll be pouring someone else’s drink, and they’ll return the favor to you.
+It’s also important not to use just one hand when you pour for someone else.

-What to do: Just as you should use two hands for a handshake, make sure that you use two hands for pouring someone’s alcohol.
-If you become close with the other person over time or they are lower in the hierarchy than you, then you can use one hand.
-If you’re not sure, best to play it safe.
-Learn and apply this Korean etiquette rule as soon as possible!
+What to do: Just as you should use two hands for a handshake, make sure you use two hands to pour someone’s alcohol.
+If you become close with the other person over time or lower in the hierarchy than you, you can use one hand.
+Suppose you’re not sure, best to play it safe.
+Learn and apply this South Korean etiquette rule as soon as possible!

 Photo Credit: Graham Hills

 It’s bad luck to write someone’s name in red ink.
 Be conscious of the colors that you are using, and some people will be very superstitious.
 Back in the day, deceased people’s names were written in red ink in family registers and funeral banners.
 Evil spirits hate red ink, so it seemed like a good plan.